 Prices and Availability

-Sessions normally last one full hour and cost £40.
-A small number of concessionary places may be available and I am open to arranging sessions of longer or shorter length.
-Payment is required at least 24 hours in advance of sessions, by bank transfer, in order to secure your appointment.
-I offer a discount of 10% for block booking four sessions with payment in full at the time of booking.
-24 hours’ notice is required for cancellations otherwise the fee will still be payable.
+Sessions normally last one full hour and cost £45.
+A small number of concessionary places may be available and I am open to arranging session of longer or shorter length.
+Payment is required at least 24 hours in advance of sessions, by bank transfer, in order to secure the appointment.
+I offer a 10% discount for block-booking four or more sessions at a time with payment in full at the time of booking.
+A minimum of 24 hours’ notice is required for cancellation otherwise the fee will still be payable.
 I ask that you commit to at least fortnightly sessions, especially for appointments after 5pm, preferably the same time and day each week, though I can usually accommodate shift working if necessary.